 are shod to their natural conformation the same as any normal trail horse of

 any breed should be.
-We represent any Tennessee Walking Horse for sale or Spotted Saddle
+I represent any Tennessee Walking Horse for sale or Spotted Saddle

 Horse for sale as honestly and accurately as possible.

 Potential buyers have the option, and are welcome, to come and test ride any